-- 6.1) When schools annually submit their OHSAA participation information online and indicate they sponsor a varsity sport, they will also indicate each sport in which they plan to enter the OHSAA tournaments.
-Instructions for submitting the participation form will be provided to the membership. - 6.2) A tournament entry/withdraw deadline will be established the week before the established draw/seeding date for each OHSAA tournament sport.
-The tournament entry/withdraw deadlines for each OHSAA tournament sport for the upcoming school year are listed below. - 6.2.1) Schools may change their tournament participation in a sport prior to the established deadline without penalty.
-Changes to OHSAA tournament participation after the established deadline will result in a \$150 penalty issued by the Commissioner's Office. - 6.2.2) Schools that desire to enter an OHSAA tournament after the deadline and before the draw/seeding date may do so by filing a "Petition Letter of Entry or Withdraw" with the Commissioner's Office (not the tournament manager or District Athletic Board) provided the school has met all tournament participation requirements prior to 12:00 noon on the Friday before the draw/seeding date.
-The Commissioner's Office shall have the authority to approve or disapprove such "Petitions of Entry."
-Decisions to disapprove an entry may be appealed to the Board of Directors. - 6.2.3) Schools that withdraw from an OHSAA tournament after the deadline may do so by filing a "Petition Letter of Entry or Withdraw" with the Commissioner's Office (not the tournament manager or District Athletic Board). - 6.3) All schools that enter the OHSAA tournaments shall complete all tournament and souvenir program forms (roster, pass lists, schedule, submission of team photo, etc.) online prior to the established draw/seeding meeting date.
-The draw/meeting dates for each OHSAA tournament sport for the upcoming school year are listed below.
-Schools that fail to complete all tournament souvenir program forms online prior to the draw/meeting date will be fined \$150 by the Commissioner's Office for each missed deadline.
+- 6.2) A tournament entry/withdraw deadline will be established for each OHSAA tournament sport.
+The tournament entry/withdraw deadlines for each OHSAA tournament sport for the upcoming school year are listed later in Regulation 6. - 6.2.1) Schools may change their tournament participation in a sport prior to the established deadline without penalty.
+Changes to OHSAA high school tournament participation after the established deadline will result in a monetary penalty as shown later in Regulation 6. - 6.2.2) Schools that desire to enter an OHSAA tournament after the deadline and prior to noon on the Friday before the draw/seeding date may do so by filing a "Petition Letter of Entry or Withdraw" with the OHSAA Office only (not the tournament manager or District Athletic Board) provided the school has met all tournament participation requirements prior to noon on the Friday before the draw/seeding date.
+The OHSAA Office shall have the authority to approve or disapprove such "Petitions of Entry."
+Decisions to disapprove an entry may be appealed. - 6.2.3) Schools that withdraw from an OHSAA tournament after the deadline may do so by filing a "Petition Letter of Entry or Withdraw" with the OHSAA Office only (not the tournament manager or District Athletic Board).